 There are a few fitness centers / health clubs in the central business area of Youngtong-dong.
 The membership fee and facilities vary greatly.
 One of the best off-campus fitness centers is located in the Sports Center at Noble County located a short distance from Aejiwon dormitory, just off campus.
 The fitness canter has treadmills, bicycles, and weight machines.
 There is also a swimming pool.
-The fee for the fitness center is 100,000 won a month and the swimming pool charges 7,000 won per visit.
+The fee for the fitness center and the swimming pool is various from 70,000 won to 200,000 won a month by courses.